CateMorx/TV_And_Test_Driver/README.md

 # TV_And_Test_Driver
 A Python Code for creating the Class named TV and a Test Driver program named TestTV that will create two objects from Class TV.
 The two classes are separated into two Python program, "TV" and "TestTV".

 The program exhibits the following features:

 Creates 2 objects, TV_1 and TV_2

-The class "TV" will have the attributes, "channel", "volumelevel", and "on"
+Create a class "TV" with the attributes, "channel", "volumelevel", and "on"

-Has the ability to:

-Turn the TV on and off
+Turns the TV on and off

-Set the channel between 1-120
+Sets the channel of the 2 objects between 1-120

-Set the volume level between 1-7
+Sets the volume level of the 2 objects between 1-7

-Increase or decrease both the channel and volume level by 1
+Increase or decrease both the channel and volume level of the 2 objects by 1

-print the channel and volume level of the 2 objects
+Print the channel and volume level of the 2 objects

 # Demo